mimoo/SSL-TLS-ECDSA-timing-attack/setup/client/README.md

 ### Frequency Scaling

-I disable the **frequency scaling** so as to get good results counting the CPU cycles.
+I disable the frequency scaling so as to get good results counting the CPU cycles.

 ```
 sudo apt-get install cpufrequtils

-echo GOVERNOR="performance" >> /etc/default/cpufrequtils
+sudo cpufreq-set -c 1 -g performance
 sudo /etc/init.d/cpufrequtils restart
 cpufreq-info
 ```

+or add `GOVERNOR="performance"` to `/etc/default/cpufrequtils`

+this also works: `sudo cpupower -c 1 frequency-info` `sudo cpupower -c 1 frequency-set`
 You can also disable ondemand daemon so that it doesn't cancel this after reboot: (although that might not be what you want to do)

 ```